rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

 # SBC cluster: DRBD, Pacemaker and corosync (Banana Pi m64)

-The goal of this post is to show you how to set up a high available cluster, configured with two single board computer.
+The goal of this post is to show you how to set up a high available cluster, configured with two single board computers.
 The cluster will use DRBD to replicate a storage system over the network.
-Both single board computer [SBCs] will be connected through a switch.
+Both single board computers [SBCs] will be connected through a switch.
 So all incoming and outgoing connections and the storage replication will use the same subnet.
 Two other tools for the cluster are:

 - Pacemaker for resource management
 - Corosync to provide good synchronicity